Negative-Karma/wikilosophy/README.md

 ~~All roads lead to Rome~~

-All links lead to Philosophy
+*All links lead to Philosophy*

-Future features:
-- Generate 'Tree graph' of topic path/route
+Python webscraper that traces any Wikipedia topic through the first link of each article until it reaches Philosophy — or breaks.